 = “Ah, bliss, check that off the list.”

 I was certain that fulfillment was a formula and I could crack the code through a series of notable accomplishments.

-Joy, fulfillment, wonder- surely that was a place one simply arrives, and once achieved, surely it remains.
+Joy, fulfillment, wonder- surely that was a place one simply arrives, and once you catch it, surely it stay.